 - Products for adults,

 For a complete list of permitted and prohibited categories, refer to the Ad Acceptance Guidelines (opens new window) on Amazon.

-Amazon will display sponsored Products advertisements in mid-2020 in the following places:
+Amazon will display sponsored Products advertisements in 2022 in the following places:

 - At the top of the search results page

 - At the bottom of the search results page

 - In the Carousel under the product description

 - Above the customer feedback section

 In figure 1, for example, somebody searched it for the term "backpack black."
 The first four results are paid advertisements.
 Only in fifth place is the first organic search result.
 "Organic" because no payment was made for this placement.
 You can recognize paid advertisements because they are marked with the title " Sponsored " or "Advertisement ".

 On mobile devices, sponsored product ads are located in the same places: